carlmontanari/scrapli/README.md

   longer the case as it is just not worth the effort.
 While scrapli should work on windows when using the paramiko or ssh2-python transport drivers, it is not "officially" supported.
 It is *strongly* recommended/preferred for folks
     to use WSL/Cygwin instead of Windows.

+# Versioning

+scrapli, and all scrapli related projects use [CalVer](https://calver.org) versioning standard.
+All release versions follow the format `YYYY.MM.DD`, however PyPi will shorten/standardize this to remove leading zeros.

+The reason for choosing CalVer is simply to make it very clear how old a given release of scrapli is.
+While there are clearly some potential challenges around indicating when a "breaking" change occurs due to there not being the concept of a "major" version, this is hopefully not too big a deal for scrapli.

+Please also note that the [CHANGELOG](CHANGELOG.md) contains notes about each version (and is updated in develop branch while updates are happening), and the "public" API is documented [here](docs/PUBLIC_API_STATUS.md), and includes the date /version of each public method's creation as well as the latest updated/modified date and any relevant notes.

 # Basic Usage